 Through God’s promises, a Christian can be assured of God’s salvation.
-Christ came to restore that which was lost, and the Christian may therefore expect to have the divine image restored in his soul (2 Cor.
-3:18; Heb.
-3:14).
+Christ came to restore that which was lost, and the Christian may therefore expect to have the divine image restored in his soul (2 Corinthians 3:18; Hebrews 3:14).
 This possibility should ever be before the believer’s eyes to stimulate him to perfect Christ-likeness.
 He will attain to this goal to the extent that he accepts and uses the powers hidden in the spiritual gifts Christ has made available to him.
 The transformation begins at the new birth and continues until Christ’s appearing (1 John 3:2).

-A. He will cover our past sins and count us guiltless (Isaiah 44:22 John 1:9).
+- The heavenly Father will cover our past sins and count us guiltless (Isaiah 44:22 John 1:9).

-C. As we were created in God’s image in the beginning (Genesis 1:26, 27), Jesus promises to restore us to God’s image (Romans 8:29).
+- As we were created in God’s image in the beginning (Genesis 1:26, 27), Jesus promises to restore us to His image (Romans 8:29).

-D. Jesus gives us the desire to live right and then grants us His power to actually accomplish it (Philippians 2:13).
+- Jesus gives us the desire to live right and then grants us His power to actually accomplish it (Philippians 2:13).

-E. Jesus, by His miracles, will cause us to happily do only the things that please God (Hebrews 13:20, 21 John 15:11).
+- Jesus, by His miracles, will cause us to happily do only the things that please God (Hebrews 13:20, 21 John 15:11).

 In His service,